 - The performance comparative a benchmark category.

-- If a stock with dividends, the amounts over time
+- If a stock has dividends — the payout amounts over time.

 - The annual fees to own an ETF or mutual fund.
 An important aspect often missed.
 Typically the lower the cost, the better odds to meet or beat the comparative index.